 To affirm NASSP’s belief that federal funding of middle level and high school education is necessary to prepare students for postsecondary success, and to offer recommendations for federal policymakers to help improve schools and student achievement.

-As evidence of this need, a 2007 report by the U.S. Department of Education found that despite educating 42% of the nation’s low-income middle level and high school students, in 2004–05 secondary schools received only 24% of funds under Title I of the ESEA, which provides the primary source of federal support for K–12 schools.
+As evidence of this need, a 2015 report by the National Center for Education Statistics found that grades 6–12 received only 38 percent of Title I funds in school year 2009–10 from ESEA, which provided the primary source of federal support for K–12 schools.

 - Well-educated citizens contribute significantly to a robust economy, national security, and a host of additional positive societal characteristics.
 It is essential and appropriate that federal resources be provided throughout the education continuum to ensure that all students become productive citizens.